millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 Functions, Part 1
 -----------------

-In computer programming, like in mathematics, a function is an object which accepts as input values from some set, and produces output which depends both on the input values and some given rules.
+In computer programming, like in mathematics, a function is something that accepts input values (called parameters) and produces an output.
+Functions are one of the core building blocks of programming.
 In Python we illustrate how to define simple functions with the following example.

 Type the following into a cell, and execute it.